mkobetic/coin/cmd/ofx2coin/README.md

 A group reference is simply a group name prefixed with `@`.
 Referencing a group includes all the rules of the referenced group in the referencing group.

 A rule is a full account name followed by a list of regular expressions separated with `|`.
 The rules and regular expressions are matched against transaction descriptions in the order in which they are listed.
-The search stops on the first match and the corresponing account is used as the transaction counterpart of the imported account.
+The search stops on the first match and the corresponding account is used as the transaction counterpart of the imported account.

 ```
 common